Word learning biases: Criticisms

-One popular criticism is that evidence is only provided for children 18 months and older.
+One criticism of the whole object assumption is that much of the evidence provided is only for children 18 months and older.
 A more recent study strengthened the breadth of ages and stimuli conditions under which this bias occurs.
 As early as 12 months, infants can associate words with whole objects when the objects can be viewed as two separate objects and even when one of the parts is made salient.
-Another criticism is the claim that a restricted set of stimuli has been used that possibly favors a "whole" interpretation.
-To counter this claim, the whole object assumption has been tested with adults as well.
-Even when participants, 18–36 years of age, were instructed that they would be tested more frequently for parts, they were better able to recognize the whole objects rather than parts.
-These findings support the hypothesis that there is an assumption to encode the overall shape of the stimuli in working memory rather than individual details.
+Another criticism is the claim that a limited set of stimuli has been used that possibly favors a "whole" interpretation.
+To address this criticism, the whole object assumption has also been tested with adults.
+Even when participants between the ages of 18–36 were instructed that they would be tested more frequently for parts, they were better able to recognize the whole objects rather than parts.
+These findings support the hypothesis that there is a tendency to encode the overall shape of the stimuli in working memory, rather than individual details.